-Underground coal mining involves a higher safety risk than open-cast (surface) mining, so worker health and safety is a key concern in this industry.
-Great progress has been made in the past fifty years in key areas such as the reduction of dust-related diseases in mine workers, methane control, explosion prevention and mine fire control.
-Efforts are also ongoing to further advance the implementation of the safest available mining practices.
+Advanced Mine Ventilation: Respirable Coal Dust, Combustible Gas and Mine Fire Control provides an authoritative review on proven technologies and practices in the field.
+After an introductory section on mine environment control, the book addresses the essential topics of respirable dust control, methane control and mine fire prevention and control.
+As underground coal mining involves a higher safety risk than open-cast (surface) mining, worker health and safety is a key concern.
+Great progress has been made in the past fifty years in key areas, such as the reduction of dust-related diseases in mine workers, methane control, explosion prevention, and mine fire control.

-- Reviews the three inter-related topics of respirable dust, gas and fire control in underground coal mines in one convenient volume
+- Reviews the three inter-related topics of respirable dust, gas and fire control in underground coal mines in a single volume

 - Offers practical guidelines for the development and implementation of appropriate control strategies in underground coal mines